tflo/Action-Bar-Button-Growth-Direction/readme.md

 This addon allows you to reverse the button growth direction.

-So if you were tempted to use a ‘biggy’ addon like Dominos or Bartender _just to get the button growth direction fixed_, you might want to give this one a try.
+So if you were tempted to use a ‘biggy’ addon like Dominos or Bartender _just to get the button growth direction fixed,_ you might want to give this one a try.
 It has no impact on your client performance, it does its stuff only at login, then nothing.
 Be sure to read the “Taint” section further down.

 By default, only the Y-axis button growth direction of Action Bar 1 is reversed (from ‘bottom to top’ to ‘top to bottom’); everything else remains unchanged.